jeelabKIST/Oxytocin-LFP/README.md

 '.m' files - MATLAB scripts for analysis and plotting

 ## Data availability
-The full processed electrophysiological dataset is available on figshare.
+The full electrophysiological dataset is available on figshare.
-Only example datasets required for testing the code pipeline are included in this repository.